 Table of Contents

-What is the difference between a one-on-one conversation between you and your life partner, and a regular one-on-one conversation in a work context (also known as a performance review)?
+What is the difference between a one-to-one conversation between you and your life partner, and a regular one-to-one conversation in a work context (also known as an appraisal interview)?

-In the work context, every one-on-one conversation should have a concrete goal and not just be small talk.
-Don't get me wrong – an absolutely valid and important goal of employee or one-on-one conversations is of course to develop and maintain the relationship with your direct report.
-Any one-on-one topic that helps with that is valid.
+In the work context, every one-to-one conversation should have a concrete goal and not just be small talk.
+Don't get me wrong – an absolutely valid and important goal of employee or one-to-one conversations is of course to develop and maintain the relationship with the employee.

-In my experience, however, many managers aka. bosses make it too easy for themselves.
+In my experience, however, many managers make it too easy for themselves.

-"The majority of one-on-one meetings are poorly planned conversations in which the colleague's mood is tapped unsystematically and a follow-up goal is very rarely recorded."
+"The majority of employee or one-to-one meetings are poorly planned conversations in which the colleague's mood is tapped unsystematically and a follow-up goal is very rarely recorded."

 Christian Heidemeyer, psychologist & co-founder Echometer Tweet

-The performance review is held to tick off a checklist: "Yes, I have invested time in my direct report.
+The performance review is held to tick off a checklist: "Yes, I have invested time in my employee.
 Nobody can do anything to me now.
-I'm a good boss – Many people don't even have conversations and performance reviews."
+I'm a good manager – Many people don't even have these conversations."

 Unfortunately, it's not that simple.

-1 to 1 Questions - One-on-One Performance Review
+1 to 1 questions - one-on-one employee appraisal

-Since you are primarily here to find good employee performance appraisal questions, here are a few examples of good one-to-one meeting questions and topics that you can ask in most 1-1 meeting formats in a (remote) work context:
+Since you are primarily here to find good employee appraisal questions, here are a few examples of good one-to-one meeting questions that you can ask in most 1-1 meeting formats in a (remote) work context:

 ✅ General 1-1 meeting questions